 The group will inject a cross-discipline perspective into the overall work of the programme, bringing together four linguists (Dr Evangelia Adamou, Dr Guro Fløgstad, Dr Chiara Tribulato and Dr Pablo Irizarri van Suchtelen), a historian (Dr Ilsen About), an anthropologist (Dr Martin Olivera), a sociologist (Dr Milena Doytcheva), and a geographer (Dr Adèle Sutre).
 The project employs two postdoctoral researchers.

 Dr Evangelia Adamou is Senior Researcher at the National Centre for Scientific Research in France (CNRS).
 She specialises in the analysis of under-described languages with a focus on language contact and bilingualism, combining corpus and experimental methods.
 She has conducted extensive fieldwork in the Balkans (on Romani and Balkan Slavic) and in Mexico (on Romani and Ixcatec).
 Publications include papers in Language, Language in Society, and the International Journal of Bilingualism.
-Recent books are: The Adaptive Bilingual Mind (in press, Cambridge University Press), and the Routledge Handbook of Language Contact co-edited with Yaron Matras (2020, Routledge).
+Recent books are: The Adaptive Bilingual Mind (2021, Cambridge University Press), and the Routledge Handbook of Language Contact co-edited with Yaron Matras (2020, Routledge).

 Dr Ilsen About is a researcher at the National Centre for Scientific Research (CNRS) since 2016.
 He is a member of the Centre Georg Simmel at the Ecole des Hautes Etudes en Sciences Sociales (EHESS), Paris.
 His present research is on the European dimension of anti-Roma policies in the nineteenth and twentieth centuries.
 In 2016, with Anna Abakunova, he authored a report commissioned by the International Holocaust and Remembrance Alliance, The Genocide and Persecution of Roma and Sinti: Bibliography and Historiographical Review (IHRA, 2016).
 He is working on a methodology of historical archives in Romani studies and is a co-editor of the volume Présences tsiganes.
 Enquêtes et expériences dans les archives (Le Cavalier Bleu, 2018).